Johann Puch: Biography

 His achievements but also discrepancies with his affiliates led to the founding of his own manufacturing company in 1899, called Johann Puch - Erste steiermärkische Fahrrad-Fabriks-Actien Gesellschaft (First Styrian Bicycle Stock Company) in Graz.
 The company started producing motorcycles in 1903 and automobiles in 1904.
 By 1912 Puch's factory employed 1,100 workers and manufactured 300 cars, 300 motorcycles and 16,000 bicycles per year.
 He retired in 1912 but remained honorary president of the company.

-Up to 1914 Puch developed 21 different types of cars, and also lorries, buses, military and some other special vehicles, including sedan limousines for the imperial Habsburg family.
+Up to 1914, Puch developed 21 different types of cars, and also lorries, buses, military and some other special vehicles, including sedan limousines for the imperial Habsburg family.
 He successfully obtained patents for more than 35 inventions and improvements.
-He died of a stroke while attending a horserace in Agram (Zagreb).
+He died of a stroke while attending a horserace in Zagreb.

 The Puch company manufactured vehicles for the Austro-Hungarian Army during World War I. Puch's motorcycles and cars were successful in races and rallies all over Europe and carried his name among vehicle producers.
 From 1934 the tradition was continued by the Steyr-Daimler-Puch company in Graz and Vienna.